AWS - Frequently Asked Questions

 Question: What should I use as my default region?

-Answer: It is recommended that customers use Oregon (us-west-2) as their default region.
+Answer: As of 2021 the suggested and configured default region is Ohio (us-east-2).
+Previously it was recommended that customers use Oregon (us-west-2) as their default region.

 Question: How does the network egress waiver work?